This post may contain affiliate links. Please read my disclosure for more information.

 Yes, hairspray is on here twice!
 When it comes to hairspray, southern women don’t mess around.
 The majority of women have different types of hairspray for different events, but there is one thing that most can agree on – hairspray has to keep your hair in place.

-Humidity in the South is brutal, and if you don’t use the proper spray, your hair is going to turn against you which makes this beauty tip from Southern women worth repeating.
+Humidity in the South is brutal, and if you don’t use the proper spray, your hair is going to turn against you which makes this beauty tip from the South worth repeating.